 Dr. Béatrice Teulat has been an Associate Professor of Genetics and Plant Breeding at Agrocampus Ouest since 2005 and is researcher at the Research Institute of Horticulture and Seeds, Angers (France).
 She has around 20 years of experience in Seed and Seedling (eco)physiology and Genetics.
 Her research focuses on on (eco)physiological and genetic bases of seedling performance and plasticity in response to environmental changes during seedling establishment (e.g. variations in temperature and nutritional conditions, presence of microorganisms).
 Dr. B. Teulat received a MSc in Molecular and Cellular Physiology from the University of Clermont-Ferrand (France), and her PhD. in Agricultural Sciences (Plant breeding) from the engineer school ENSAM of Montpellier (France).
 She received a “Habilitation à Diriger des Recherches” from the University of Angers (France).

-Dr. Marie-Hélène Avelange-Macherel is Assistant Professor in Plant Biochemistry and Physiology at Agrocampus Ouest since 1998.
+Dr. Marie-Hélène Avelange-Macherel has been an Assistant Professor in Plant Biochemistry and Physiology at Agrocampus Ouest since 1998.
 She holds a PhD in Cellular and Molecular Biology form University of Clermont-Ferrand (France).
-Her research focusses on plant and seed physiology, lipid metabolism and protein biochemistry.
+Her research focuses on plant and seed physiology, lipid metabolism and protein biochemistry.
 She has a strong experience with several genetic models (Saccharomyces cerevisiae, cyanobacteria, Arabidopsis thaliana, Medicago truncatula) and crops (pea).
 Her current research interest is the molecular and biochemical responses of seed and seedling mitochondria to heat and desiccation stress.

 Dr. Julie Bourbeillon has been an Associate Professor in Computer Sciences at Agrocampus Ouest since 2009 and is researcher at the Research Institute of Horticulture and Seeds, Angers (France).
 She has over 20 years of experience in Information Technology.
 Her research focuses on knowledge engineering, large data sets analysis and visualization, image analysis and machine learning for plant phenotyping.
 She received an engineering degree (Bsc) in agronomy with an IT focus from INA-PG (now AgroParistech) and her PhD. in Computer Sciences applied to the biomedical domain from the University of Grenoble (France).
 Along her academic career, Dr. J. Bourbeillon also had experience in business, in IT service companies.